n00b69/woa-betalm/guide/nopc.md

 > This guide assumes you have already unlocked your bootloader and are already rooted, if this is not the case, you'll still need a PC to do that.

 ### Flash the modified TWRP
+- Download **Magisk.apk** and rename it to **Magisk.zip** and leave it in your `Download` folder.
+This is necessary because flashing TWRP will remove your root.
 - In **Magisk**, select the **modded-twrp-g8s-installer.zip** and flash it.
 - Return to the main menu, press the rotating arrow icon in the top right, and press `Reboot Recovery`.

+### Rerooting your device
+- Once booted into TWRP, select **Install** and locate **Magisk.zip** and flash it.
+- Reboot to Android, open the Magisk app, and follow the steps on the screen to complete the root process.

+#### Reboot into TWRP
+- Return to the Magisk main menu, press the rotating arrow icon in the top right, and press `Reboot Recovery`.

 #### Opening TWRP terminal
 - Once booted into TWRP press the **Advanced** button on the bottom right of the screen, then press **Terminal**.